What is ADHD?

 Patients Journey

-4. GP’s confirm if referral is to go ahead and if so, provide referral letter
+- Clinicians then confirm if the referral is to go ahead and if so, provide a letter / complete the relevant service form.

 Service Choices